arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 But it's kind of odd to write such `*ngIf` blocks to handle simple if else conditions.

-And I don't know whether it's correct way.And it will create multiple subscriptions if we are using an observable inside `*ngIf`.
+And I don't know whether it's a correct way.
+And it will create multiple subscriptions if we are using an observable inside `*ngIf`.

 So I dig more into `*ngIf` directive and learnt how to write *ngIf else in angular.